 rW = Average TOC response for three measurements of the Sucrose Validation Standard

-rC = Certified TOC value from the Certificate of Analysis for the Validation Standard
+rC = Certified TOC value from the Certificate of Analysis for the Validations Standard

 The same can be said for any calibrations carried out using manual SOPs and manual calculations.
 The opportunity for human error is high.
 The Beckman Coulter ANATEL PAT700 contains all necessary SOPs in electronic format and calibration standards automatically import their certified value, their lot number and their expiry date into the PAT700 via RFID and this data appears in the calibration report in pdf format.

-Beckman Coulter Life Science ANATEL PAT700 calibration standards export data automatically via RFID.
-Certified value, lot number and expiration date via RFID.
+Fig. 5 Beckman Coulter ANATEL PAT700 calibration standards export data automatically via RFID

 Re-training vs. robust processes

 Following data errors, a typical response is to mandate re-training for the team.
 However, the industry and the FDA is gradually coming to the conclusion that this does not solve the problem it merely treats the symptoms for a short while until human error starts to creep in again and that the correct way forward is to reduce manual steps in the SOP in order to reduce the human errors and make the whole process more robust.

 Fig. 6 All SOPs are loaded in electronic format and automated in the ANATEL PAT700